XconTechnologies/DunyaConsultants/replit.md

 - **June 24, 2025 - Audience Section Removal**: Removed "Tailored Solutions for Everyone" section from home page to streamline user experience and focus on core services.
 Home page now flows directly from hero section to IELTS section.
 - **June 24, 2025 - Hero Section Text Updates**: Updated hero section with new tagline "Dedication To Education" with subtitle "Excellence in Every Step", changed main heading to "Dedication To Education", updated description to include "About Dunya Consultants" introduction, and reduced icon dimensions for cleaner appearance with smaller icons and containers.
 - **June 24, 2025 - Hero Section Typography**: Set exact font sizes throughout hero section - main heading 32px, paragraph 16px, and button 16px.
 Also updated "Our Office Locations" heading to 32px.
 Used inline styles for precise font size control instead of Tailwind classes.
-- **June 24, 2025 - Tagline Removal**: Removed "Dedication To Education" tagline element from hero section for cleaner design and better focus on main heading.
+- **June 24, 2025 - Tagline Container Removal**: Completely removed empty tagline container div from hero section for cleaner design.
+Main heading "Dedication To Education" remains at 32px font size with proper focus.

 ## Changelog